ajv-validator/ajv/README.md

 - _compile_: compiling function
 - _macro_: macro function
 - _inline_: compiling function that returns code (as string)
+- _async_: an optional `true` value if the validation function is asynchronous (whether it is compiled or passed in _validate_ property); in this case it should return a promise that resolves with a value `true` or `false`.
+This option is ignored in case of "macro" and "inline" keywords.

 _validate_, _compile_, _macro_ and _inline_ are mutually exclusive, only one should be used at a time.

-_Please note_: If the keyword is validating data type that is different from the type(s) in its definition, the validation function will not be called (and expanded macro will not be used), so there is no need to check for data type inside validation function or inside schema returned by macro function (unless you want to enforce a specific type and for some reason do not want to use a separate `type` keyword for that).
+__Please note__: If the keyword is validating data type that is different from the type(s) in its definition, the validation function will not be called (and expanded macro will not be used), so there is no need to check for data type inside validation function or inside schema returned by macro function (unless you want to enforce a specific type and for some reason do not want to use a separate `type` keyword for that).
 In the same way as standard keywords work, if the keyword does not apply to the data type being validated, the validation of this keyword will succeed.

 See [Defining custom keywords](#defining-custom-keywords) for more details.